ProtoSchool/protoschool.github.io/DEVELOPING_TUTORIALS.md

   }
 }
 ```
+IPFS error codes not listed above are not currently included in this feature, but can be added to our codebase as needed.
+If the error codes you need are not available, you can add them to the file [tutorials/utils/ipfs.js](./src/tutorials/utils/ipfs.js) and to this documentation.

 #### `utils.validationMessages`

-These validation messages can be used to avoid writing the same message for the users across tutorials and lessons.
+These validation messages can be used to avoid re-writing the same feedback messages across tutorials and lessons.

 - `SUCCESS`: when the user has successfully completed the code challenge
   - Example: `Success!
 You did it!`